What's Included in the Price

 Before hiring, verify:

-- Current QBCC painting and decorating licence
+- Current QBCC painting and decorating licence (search the QBCC licensee register)

 - Public liability insurance and workers compensation (non-negotiable for roof work)

-- Height safety documentation
+- Height safety compliance documentation

 How We Calculate